 He was a two-time all-LSC linebacker capped off by his senior campaign when he topped the 100-tackle mark to lead the Texans.
 He made 44 solo stops while assisting on 66 and leading the nation with four fumble recoveries.
 He also made 5.5 tackles behind the line of scrimmage in his swan song season for the Purple and White.

 For his career, Martinez played in 35 games over three seasons and was a part of the 2013 Lone Star Conference Championship team.
 He amassed two interceptions, four forced fumbles and five fumble recoveries in his career while making 253 total tackles, including 119 solo stops.
 He made 17.0 tackles for a loss in his career and deflected seven passes.

 Martinez graduated with his undergraduate degree and master’s degree from Tarleton.
-He currently resides in Granbury with his fiancé, Lacie, and daughter, Estella.
+He currently resides in Stephenville with his wife, Lacie, and daughter, Estella.